cannam/sml-ttl/README.md

 Origin
 ------

-Written by Chris Cannam, `cannam@all-day-breakfast.com`.
-MIT licence, see the file `COPYING` for details.
+Written by Chris Cannam, cannam@all-day-breakfast.com.
+MIT licence, see the file COPYING for details.

 This code has something in common with the Yertle library I wrote a couple of years previously, which provided a very similar set of